nvalline/book-search/README.md

 ## How To Use

-Once the application is loaded in the browser, simply click the navigation links or buttons to navigate throughout the application.
+Once the application is loaded in the browser, simply click enter a search keyword in the input field and click the 'Search' button.

+The application will return results.
+Click either the 'View' button to view the book source or the 'Save' button to save the book to the saved book list.

+Use the application navigation to select the 'Saved' page.

+Click either the 'View' button to view the book source or the 'Delete' button to delete the book from the saved book list.

 [Back To The Top](#project-name)